article thumbnail

 Buffer Social

 But you can find a public domain photo, use a Creative Commons image that might need attribution, or even create your own image from scratch.
 What is public domain?
 Works in the public domain are those whose copyrights have expired, have been forfeited, or are inapplicable.
-Finding something on the internet does not mean it is in the public domain.
-Here at Buffer, we think a lot about visual content.
+What is royalty free?

 Sites 111